The Types of Fish you will catch on your Alaska Fishing and Float Trip

 Fishing for Silvers is at its best in August and September.
 Most silver Salmon weigh between 8 and 15 pounds and are very aggressive towards flies and spinners.

 Northerns are the freshwater alligators of Alaska.
 Their strike is vicious, they are usually big and they will hit anything the moves!
 Pike are usually caught in the 25 to 40 inch class range.
-Pike can be found as close as your cabin door and are available all season.
+Pike can be found in many backwater sloughs and small lakes.
+Available all season.

 This is Alaska’s largest freshwater fish, inhabiting large, deep, cold lakes with the best fishing just after ice-out.
-Lake Trout are not usually a target species for us but a welcome surprise when we do land one of these large fish.
-We catch the majority of our “Lakers” in the outlets and inlets of the lakes that surround our lodge
+Lake Trout are not usually a target species for us but a welcome surprise when we do land one of these larger fish.
+We catch the majority of our “Lakers” in the outlets and inlets of the lakes where we start or end our floats.